 Elementary probability theory serves as a foundation to learn research design, sampling, hypothesis testing, and statistical inferences in biology.
 Students use SPSS to statistically analyze problems typical of biological research.

-Prerequisite: Completion of college mathematics competency and a grade of C or better in BIOL 100, BIOL 108 or BIOL 112.
+Prerequisite: Completion of college mathematics milestone and a grade of C or better in BIOL 100, BIOL 108 or BIOL 112.

 Offered: As needed.